naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What do you call a tooth in a glass of water?
-A one molar solution.
+How do you catch a squirrel?
+Climb a tree and act like a nut!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)